yamt/toywasm/examples/wasm2cstruct/README.md

   the ROM directly.

 * You can't use `module_destroy` on the generated structure.
+  Note that `module_destroy` is the only operation in toywasm which modifies a loaded module.

-* Maybe it makes sense to use this for modules like libc.so.
+* Maybe it makes sense to use this for modules like `libc.so`.